Using std::apply on std::expected in C++23

 5. What are variadic templates?

-7. Why use decltype in magic_apply?
+7. Why do we use decltype in magic_apply?

-11. What advantages does utilizing std::expected offer?
+11. What benefits does using std::expected provide?

-13. Is std::unexpected part of std::expected?
+13. Is std::unexpected associated with std::expected?

-15. Can asynchronous actions be utilized with magic_apply?
+15. Can asynchronous actions work with magic_apply?

 17. What is a fold expression?